Case Study:

 “the other thing I have done is spread my small seeds, I’m talking about clover, chicory and plantain.
 They are all applied simultaneously with the fertiliser products, so I literally just chuck it in at two kilograms per hectare.
 The Multi 4000 will hold a six-tonne payload, so half of that is water, the other half is product.
 There is no extra labour, no extra machinery costs and the strike from the seed being broadcast through the Tow and Fert is absolutely unbelievable.”

 And the results have been seen across the farm in a short space of time.
 With the summer of 2018/19 being hot and dry farms in Taranaki suffered.
-Alan’s Fonterra Milk production graph clearly shows the drop off in the district as the heat took hold.
-But at Alan’s farm, the grass held on a heck of lot better than surrounding farms meaning Alan did not have to reduce milking turnaround times to every 16 hours or once a day.
+Allan’s Fonterra Milk production graph clearly shows the drop off in the district as the heat took hold.
+But at Allan’s farm, the grass held on a heck of lot better than surrounding farms meaning Allan did not have to reduce milking turnaround times to every 16 hours or once a day.

-And, says Alan “when the rains did come in late March, early April, the farm responded very quickly.”
+And, says Allan “when the rains did come in late March, early April, the farm responded very quickly.”

 “One of the things we’ve noticed on farm is how even the grass is growing and the grass sward is very, very thick.
 We have got a lot greater plant density since we’ve been using the Tow and Fert.”

-With the warmer weather around the corner Alan is now looking forward to continuing his journey using the Tow and Fert.
+With the warmer weather around the corner Allan is now looking forward to continuing his journey using the Tow and Fert.

 “To be able to do small seeds, herbicides, insecticides and fertiliser all in one pass is a real bonus.
 There are things about this machine that no other machine on the market can equal.”